oxtna/vshow.nvim/README.md

 ## Configuration

-`vshow` uses Neovim's built-in *listchars*, so all characters and character groups are the same as *listchars* keys.
-To see the whole list of possible keys, see [:help listchars](https://neovim.io/doc/user/options.html#'listchars').
+`vshow` uses Neovim's built-in *listchars*, so all keys and values are the same as *listchars*.
+To see the whole list of possible keys and values, see [:help listchars](https://neovim.io/doc/user/options.html#'listchars').

 To use the user's *listchars* as the default base generic configuration instead